shettyshrikanth/redson/README.md

 - Help removing `null` from the earth ( see [Avoiding null in your Java code](http://www.oracle.com/technetwork/articles/java/java8-optional-2175753.html) )
 - Simplify and reduce boilerplate when converting to/from Json even with complex rules that describe these conversions
 - Handle and manipulate Json as it was a first class data type
+- Provide an immutable data structure to manipulate Json Documents
 - Introduce a new JsonOptional to handle missing fields : Very useful for example to modelize the difference between a submitted null value and a missing one.

 ## What is not Redson ?